GLOSSARY OF TERMS

 CLOSING COSTS: Fees associated with buying a house that your lender charges and/or you rack up from various third parties.

-CONTINGENT: A status in which a house has accepted an offer but relies on meeting
+CONTINGENT: A status in which a house has an accepted offer but relies on meeting

 certain criteria, such as passing a home inspection or appraisal.